irvingrivas/constructor_word_guess/README.md

 npm install
 node index.js
 ```
-* You play the game by guessing a letter
+* You play the game by guessing a letter of a random word.
-* If you guess right, the letter is filled into the word
+* If you guess right, the letter is filled into the random word.
 * Once you type in all the letters that comprise the word, you win!
 * There are no penalties or limited number of guesses.